snarkipus/zero2axum/README.md

 Let’s add a new field to ApplicationSettings: ...

 **TODO:**
-- [X] FIGURE THIS OUT FOR FLY.IO - CD will be broken until this is resolved
+- [X] FIGURE THIS OUT FOR FLY.IO: CD will be broken until this is resolved

-- Set the production API key so that postmark will get the right header:
+- Set the production API key so that Postmark will get the correct header:

 `flyctl secrets set APP_EMAIL_CLIENT__AUTHORIZATION_TOKEN=API-TOKEN-GOES-HERE`